liyzcj/Texygen/README.md

 ### For LeakGAN

-- [ ] update Leakgan real evaluate matrics
+- [x] only bleu3 Leakgan real evaluate metric
 - [ ] moidfy evaluate policy for Leakgan
 - [x] add `epoch,` in log head